defio/KotlinNativeExperiments/README.md

 }
 ```
 #### iOS
-As above, the same "issues" with the enum still be present even with the enums with values.
+As above, the same "issues" with the enum are still present even with the enums with values.
 At least we can access the value of the variable:
 ```swift
 func testUsageOfEnumWithValue() {
     XCTAssert(KotlinLibraryEnumWithValue.one.associatedValue == 1)